CalvinJamesHeath/calvinjamesheath/README.md

    Five years ago, I asked myself, "How many people leave this world without having the chance of saying goodbye?"

    My answer was [Goodbye App](https://goodbyeapp.com/).
-A social media platform that enables users to schedule farewell posts and letters up to 30 years into the future for their family and friends.
+A social media platform that allows users to schedule farewell posts and letters up to 30 years into the future for their family and friends.

    This idea is what inspired me to step into programming, crazy how a question can change someones life forever.